-Disney and Dalí teamed up to create a six-minute project called Destino that combined animation and live dance.
+Disney and artist Salvador Dalí teamed up in 1945 to create a six-minute project called Destino that combined animation and live dance.
 In the film, Chronos, a personification of time, falls in love with a mortal woman.
 The pair travels through works of art created by Dalí.
-Destino was discovered by Disney's nephew, Roy E. Disney, in 1999 while he was working on Fantasia 2000.
-It was later nominated for an Academy Award for Best Animated Short Film.
+Destino was discovered by Disney's nephew, Roy E. Disney, in 1999 while Roy was working on Fantasia 2000.
+It was later nominated for an Academy Award for Best Animated Short Film in 2004.

-The voice of Optimus Prime is the same as Eeyore
+The voice of Optimus Prime is also the voice of Eeyore.

 The parks use a scent machine to fully engage your senses.

 Your sense of smell is so closely tied to your emotions that the Imagineers at Disney decided no experience would be complete without an olfactory element.
 That's why you shouldn't be alarmed if you pick up the distinct smell of popcorn on Main Street—even when there's no popcorn truck to be found.
 Blame it on Disneyland's Smellitzer, a machine that emits a range of scents at different park attractions.

 The Cinderella fountain at Fantasyland looks different to children and adults.

 Disney World loves to give children the upper hand, and that's definitely the case at the Cinderella Fountain in Fantasyland.
 When adults look straight ahead at the fountain, they see an almost sullen depiction of the Disney princess looking down.
 But when children look up at the fountain, they see a crown resting atop her head.
 Next time you're there, crouch down and take a look.